top of page

 For some fun, see the following clip from Hogan's Heroes.
 Instead of getting mad at Sergeant Shultz and arguing or becoming bitter, the prisoners use humor.
 Of course, the scene is fiction, but I use humor routinely to disarm jerks who come near me.
 It works most of the time.
 It's quite entertaining and it's a good example for the people around me who are listening in.

-When someone is particularly cranky or rude to me, I might tell him (with a smile), "Did you not take your happy pill today?"
+When someone is particularly cranky or rude to me, I might tell him (smiling), "Did you not take your happy pill today?"

 It's what you tell yourself

-How you feel after a few days is determined by what you've been thinking about during those days.
+What you've been thinking about determines how you feel after a few days.
 If you are habitually depressed, angry, or anxious, it's because you've been harboring depressing, angry, or anxious thoughts.

 “But, it's so hard to keep a cool head!” you say.

 I didn’t say it's easy!
 We’re wandering packs of Pavlov’s dogs waiting to be insulted and discouraged.
-It's an increasing problem in today’s modern societies.
-Entire political systems teach that it's the actions of others that determine how we feel.
+This is an increasing problem in modern societies.
+Entire political systems teach that the actions of others determine how we feel.

 How, then, can we have thoughts that make us happy?